heojungeun/plag/movie-list-app/README.md

 # Movie list React App

-    if new moive on time:
+    if new keyboard in HOME:
-        print new movie listß
+        LetsCoding(React)